dtudk/pythonsupport-page/docs/python/deletingPython.rst

-.. _Deleting Python:
+.. _Deleting multiple versions of python:

-Deleting Python
+Deleting multiple versions of python
 =========================================

 If for some reason you wish to delete python from your computer, here is how you do it.